 “When I think of all the books still left for me to read, I am certain of further happiness.” — Jules Renard.

 My strategy paid off.
-In 2020, I read 40 books, compared to 12 in 2019.
-It certainly helped that I had a lot more time at home.
+I read 40 books, compared to 12 the year before.
 This total included several books in French, thanks to my French book club; several novels I read in book clubs, like Homegoing and Rebecca; and one long-time goal-read (and one of my first audio books) Democracy in America by Alexis de Tocqueville.